linxOD/autocomplete-addon/README.md

 ## Javascript files

-autocomplete.js must be added to your search page. autocomplete-download-only.js can be places at any page except the search page.
+autocomplete.js must be added to your search page. autocomplete-download-only.js can be placed at any page except the search page.
-Tha latter is used to reduce loading time so users can immedialty use the search automcomplete when they load the search page.
+Tha latter is used to reduce loading time so users can immedialty use the search automcomplete when they loaded the search page.

 ## CSS